sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## The media Object   {#model-media}

-The CDDL for the entity object is as follows:
+The CDDL for the entity object is represented as a text string that follows the definition of

 ~~~ CDDL
 media = (10: [ + [ media-expression,